 Storytelling—written, visualized, spoken, and physicalized—is my lifelong method to realize a caring, inquisitive and reflective world.

-A longtime grant-writer and fundraiser, I have helped uplift the strategic communications, operations, and fundraising of such nonprofit organizations as the Rev. Vernon Dobson group within BUILD—Baltimoreans United In Leadership Development; the Institute for Survey Research; Sybil Music & Dance; Many Voices; the Bethune Museum and Archives; the Shakespeare Theatre; and the writing center at Goucher College (where she earned an interdisciplinary BA in English, Peace Studies, Philosophy and Religion, and Theater Arts).
+A longtime grant-writer and fundraiser, I have helped uplift the strategic communications, operations, and fundraising of such nonprofit organizations as the Rev. Vernon Dobson group within BUILD—Baltimoreans United In Leadership Development; the Institute for Survey Research; Sybil Music & Dance; Many Voices; the Bethune Museum and Archives; the Shakespeare Theatre; and the writing center at Goucher College (where I earned an interdisciplinary BA in English, Peace Studies, Philosophy and Religion, and Theater Arts).

 I hold the following advanced degrees: a MA in science writing and poetry from Johns Hopkins University; and an MFA in Interdisciplinary Arts, Education, and Dance (with a specialization in mindful movement) from the Ohio State University where my main advisors were Professors Vera Maletic, Odette Blum, and Angelika Gerbes.

 At OSU, under Dr. Maletic's direction, I was the first person in the world to notate and analyze two movement forms: (1) The 52 Blocks, an African American martial arts form, and (2) Voguing, an African American and Latina/o LGBT dance tradition.
 In my movement documentation and analysis, I used Labanotation, Motif Description, and Effort-Shape Analysis to document how the dancing embodied different ideas of community and personhood.